-City Of LA Approves $1.9 Million Settlement To Family Of Homeless Man Killed By LAPD
+LA Approves $1.9 Million Settlement To Family Of Homeless Man Killed By LAPD

 The Los Angeles City Council on Tuesday approved a $1.95 million settlement for the family of a homeless man who was fatally shot by police in a botched arrest on Skid Row.